Dddpwpp/AnuralForSchool/README.md

 # AnuralForSchool
-Included Anural but it has my school's policies
+Includes Anural but it has my school's policies